fblackburn1/node-red-contrib-hubitat/README.md

 This package contains three nodes:

   * `command`: To send command to Hubitat
   * `device`: To keep a device state.
-It fetch the device state when deployed and then listen for webhook events.
+It fetch the device state when deployed, then listen for webhook events.
+  * `mode`: To keep the Hubitat mode (Day, Night, ...)  state.
+It fetch the mode state when deployed, then listen for webhook events

   * `config`: To setup Hubitat connection information.
 It also listen on webhook from Hubitat to dispatch events to other nodes.